Distribution of primes of split reductions for abelian surfaces

-For another application, we consider the distribution of primes $\fp$ in $K$, of good reduction for an absolutely simple abelian surface $A/K$ with a commutative endomorphism ring, such that the number of $\F_{\fp}$-points of $\overline{A}_{\fp}$, reaches the extremal values $(q+1\pm \lfloor 2\sqrt{q}\rfloor)^2$, where $q=|\F_{\fp}|$ and $\lfloor x \rfloor$ denote the largest integer less than $x$.
+As another application, for an absolutely simple abelian surface $A/K$ such that $\End_{\overline{K}}(A)$ is commutative, we investigate the distribution of primes $\fp\in \Sigma_K$, $\fp\nmid N_A$ such that the number of $\F_{\fp}$-points of $\overline{A}_{\fp}$ reaches the extremal values $(q+1\pm \lfloor 2\sqrt{q}\rfloor)^2$, where $q=|\F_{\fp}|$ and $\lfloor x \rfloor$ denotes the largest integer less than $x$.
 Investigation of primes with a similar property was first made by Serre \cite{Se83} for algebraic curves over finite fields.
 Recall that in the setting of elliptic curves over the rationals, such primes are called {\emph{extremal primes}}.
-We derive an upper bound for the number of extremal primes for abelian surfaces from our main theorems, and a result of \cite{AuHaLa13}.
-The statement is as follows. \begin{corollary} Let $A/K$ be an absolutely simple abelian surface.
-Then, we have that
+We derive an upper bound for the number of extremal primes for abelian surfaces using our main theorems and a result from \cite{AuHaLa13}.
+The statement is the following. \begin{corollary} Let $A/K$ be an absolutely simple abelian surface.
+Then, we have